Oh Dear

 when a port state changes unexpectedly

 Receive our notifications on your preferred platform.
-Via email, SMS, Slack, Discord, Opsgenie, Microsoft Teams, Pushover, webhooks,… we can notify you wherever your team is active.
+Via email, SMS, Slack, Discord, Opsgenie, Microsoft Teams, Pushover, ntfy, webhooks,… we can notify you wherever your team is active.

 Take notifications to the next level: only notify who needs notifying by assigning responsibilities to different team members.